 Since 2013, we have served over 8,000 underserved youth and families in South and east L.A.

-The Duck Truck Residency Program (DTRP) is a curriculum-based initiative for schools, after-school programs, and community centers led by our teaching artists.
-The “Duck Truck” uses a 1976 Kountry Aire trailer as a mobile classroom and performance site, enabling students in underserved communities to take part in creative experiences in their own neighborhoods.
+The dancemobile Residency Program is a curriculum-based initiative for schools, after-school programs, and community centers led by our teaching artists.
+The “dancemobile” uses a 1976 Kountry Aire trailer as a mobile classroom and performance site, enabling students in underserved communities to take part in creative experiences in their own neighborhoods.

 As a company we operate at the intersection of architecture, dance, and social justice, ensuring our performances evoke conversations.
 To encourage these dialogues, we host pre- and post-performance “Curbside Conversations” among company artists, community leaders, scholars, collaborators, and the general public.
 These intimate conversations illuminate dance’s potential to foster civic participation, and provide insight into how the performing arts can stimulate community building and involvement.